vivaxgen/ngs-pipeline/README.rst

   The pipeline can be configured based on different data sets, different sample batch, and even to individual samples.
-It employs cascading configuration feature, a mechanism where the configuration files are read, if exist, from base environment directory down to the sample directory, with configuration closer to the sample directory taking precedence.
+It employs cascading configuration feature, a mechanism where the configuration files named ``config.yaml`` are read, if exist, from base environment directory down to the sample directory, with configuration closer to the sample directory taking precedence.

 * Support for incremental upstream processing